 Rowan County’s Emergency Medical Service (EMS) division is a countywide paramedic level EMS organization, founded in 1984, and operates from 7 station locations in various geographic regions within the county.
 It is partially funded by general tax revenues and partially by fees charged to users.
-The service is licensed by the North Carolina Office of Emergency Medical Services (OEMS) and employs 65 full and 52 part-time paramedics and emergency medical technicians.
+The service is licensed by the North Carolina Office of Emergency Medical Services (OEMS).

 Advanced Life Support (ALS) Program

-The Advanced Life Support (ALS) program functions under the medical direction of Doctors Ronnie Barrier and Bertrand Fote and in cooperation with Novant Health-Rowan Medical Center.
+The ALS program functions under the medical direction of Doctors Ronnie Barrier and Bertrand Fote and in cooperation with Novant Health-Rowan Medical Center.
 The division utilizes a standardized application of treatment guidelines and protocols (PDF) approved by the State of North Carolina for proper care and treatment of patients.

 Air Medical Helicopters